merchise/xotl.ql/docs/source/translation.rst

 for translation.  `xotl.ql` does not provide production quality translators, but other packages are planned to have implementation of translators.
-Nevertheless, the module :mod:`xotl.ql.translation.py` provides an implementation of *naive* translator that matches the Python object model and fetches objects from the current process memory.
+Nevertheless, the module :mod:`xotl.ql.translation.py` provides an implementation of a *naive* translator that matches the Python object model and fetches objects from the current process memory.

-.. note:: This section is mostly relevant for translation authors only.

-   It contains details that are not important for application writers.
-   However, application writers might profit from these notes in order to better understand possible exceptions they are facing.

 General requirements about translators